AnkaiLiang/-12WebCralwer/README.md

     ```

 4. Modify the file -12WebCralwer/appstore_crawler/appstore_crawler/settings.py.
-Set your Splash server address and the information of MongoDB
+Set your Splash server address and the information of MongoDB.
 In my case, it's :

     ```python